aanxniee/aanxniee/README.md

 ## 👋🏻 Nice to meet you , I'm Annie (she/her)

-I'm a 18 year old sophomore with a keen interest in fullstack development and machine learning.
+I'm a 19 year old sophomore with a keen interest in fullstack development and machine learning.
 I am studying Systems Design Engineering at the University of Waterloo!

-- Currently interning as a SWE @ RBC, Global Cyber Security, building some new cool tools for threat hunting 🔐
-- Previously interned as a SDE @ Home Trust Company in Digital Banking
+- Previously interned as a SWE @ RBC, Global Cyber Security and as a SDE @ Home Trust Company in Digital Banking
 - Building tech for social good @ UW Blueprint and UW Tech+ 🛠️

 ## 🌱 I’m currently learning about ...